California Commonsense Healthcare Proposal

 Private insurance providers may offer supplemental and parallel coverage, subject to the following conditions:

-(b) Prohibition on Duplication of Core CHS Services at Higher Cost:
+(b) Prohibition on Duplication of Core CCH Services at Higher Cost:

-No private insurance plan may require patients to pay more than CHS for identical services, nor may they exclude patients from access to public services due to enrollment in a private plan.
+No private insurance plan may require patients to pay more than CCH for identical services, nor may they exclude patients from access to public services due to enrollment in a private plan.

 (c) Taxation and Reporting:

-Private insurers must pay an annual Healthcare System Participation Fee, set by the CHS Board, and submit quarterly reports on coverage, claims, and patient satisfaction metrics.
+Private insurers must pay an annual Healthcare System Participation Fee, set by the CCH Board, and submit quarterly reports on coverage, claims, and patient satisfaction metrics.

 Section 9: Insurance Utility Commission (IUC)